kschouhanpali-coder/Pro-Chess/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/kschouhanpali-coder/Pro-Chess/issues) or submit a pull request.
+Check the [issues page](https://github.com/kschouhanpali-coder/Pro-Chess/issues) or submit a pull request.

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)